violn/niols-Buffed-Accessories-Mod/README.md

 ## Honey Comb

-attacks have a chance to spawn bees
+Attacks have a chance to spawn bees

 ## Star Cloak